 In 2012, a British spy, who had been missing for two years, was found dead by asphyxiation in a padlocked duffel bag in his bathtub.
 A possibility that keeps being brought up is that, in some sort of sex game, he wormed his way into the duffel bag, zipped it all the way up, then padlocked it.

-Russian Prince Dmitry was youngest son of Ivan the Terrible, and possible heir to the throne after Ivan's death during the reign of a Russian Boyar (noble) Boris Godunov until one day he died of a stab wound while out in the woods and Godunov had an official Investigation into the matter.
-Apparently, he had accidentally slit his own throat during an epileptic seizure.
+Russian Prince Dmitry was youngest son of Ivan the Terrible, and possible heir to the throne after Ivan's death during the reign of Russian Boyar (noble) Boris Godunov, until one day he died of a stab wound while out in the woods.
+Godunov had an official Investigation into the matter.
+Apparently, Dmitry had accidentally slit his own throat during an epileptic seizure.

 Charles Randal Smith, head pediatric forensic pathologist at the Hospital for Sick Children in Toronto, Ontario, ruled that a number of deaths of infants were murder when in reality they had died of natural causes.
 This resulted in a number of convictions which were later overturned or in appeals.

 Richard Kuklinski, the serial killer known as "The Iceman", had an abusivealcoholic father who beat Richard's older brother Florian to death and made the whole Kuklinski family cover it up as an accident, and tell anyone who asked that Florian fell down the stairs.